File a Provisional Patent Application - Protect Your Ideas

 A provisional patent only requires a detailed description of the invention and relevant drawings submitted to the USPTO.
 A provisional patent also costs less than a utility patent.

-A provisional patent application typically takes five to six weeks to process.
-A utility patent application, or a non-provisional patent application, can take 10 to 12 weeks if the USPTO doesn’t find any issues with the patent application.
+A provisional patent application typically takes 10 to 12 weeks to process.
+A utility patent application, or a non-provisional patent application, can take five to six weeks if the USPTO doesn’t find any issues with the patent application.

 If the USPTO discovers that your non-provisional patent fails to show that your invention is original and useful, you may have to revise your drawings and documentation and re-apply.
 By comparison, a provisional patent application passes the first time.